Last Updated: September 2, 2024

 Let’s equip our children with the tools they need to thrive, not just survive.

-Childhood anxiety can show up in different ways, including separation anxiety, social anxiety, and generalized anxiety disorder.
-Recognizing the signs early is key to effective management.
-Children may exhibit symptoms such as excessive worry about future events, constant restlessness, irritability, or even physical complaints like headaches or stomachaches without a clear medical cause.
-Understanding these signs can help parents and caregivers respond appropriately and provide the support the child needs.
+Childhood anxiety is seen in different ways such as separation anxiety, social anxiety, and generalized anxiety disorder.
+Early detection will be the key to effective treatment.
+The child may show excessive worry concerning future events, restlessness that is not continuously present, irritability, or even physical complaint like headache or stomachache that cannot be accounted for by medical illness.
+Recognition of these signs can allow parents and caregivers to respond accordingly and provide the right support to the child.

 Effective Strategies